metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Optional:

 - `auto_approve_users` (List of String) AutoApproveUser represents a list of users that can auto approve CSR and accept client.
-If the credential of thebootstrap-hub-kubeconfig matches to the users, the cluster created by the bootstrap-hub-kubeconfig willbe auto-registered into the hub cluster.
-This takes effect only when ManagedClusterAutoApproval feature gateis enabled.
+If the credential of the bootstrap-hub-kubeconfig matches to the users, the cluster created by the bootstrap-hub-kubeconfig will be auto-registered into the hub cluster.
+This takes effect only when ManagedClusterAutoApproval feature gate is enabled.
-- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for registrationIf it is set empty, default feature gates will be used.If it is set, featuregate/Foo is an example of one item in FeatureGates:  1.
+- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for registration If it is set empty, default feature gates will be used.
+If it is set, featuregate/Foo is an example of one item in FeatureGates: 1.
 If featuregate/Foo does not exist, registration-operator will discard it 2.
 If featuregate/Foo exists and is false by default.
 It is now possible to set featuregate/Foo=[false|true] 3.
 If featuregate/Foo exists and is true by default.
 If a cluster-admin upgrading from 1 to 2 wants to continue having featuregate/Foo=false, he can set featuregate/Foo=false before upgrading.
 Let's say the cluster-admin wants featuregate/Foo=false. (see [below for nested schema](#nestedatt--spec--registration_configuration--feature_gates))

 <a id="nestedatt--spec--registration_configuration--feature_gates"></a>
 ### Nested Schema for `spec.registration_configuration.feature_gates`